 Topics include thermal physics and laws of thermo dynamics, electric forces and fields, current and resistance, AC and DC current, capacitance, magnetism, reflection and refraction of light, mirror, lenses and wave optics.
-Prerequisites: MATH 115 with basic trigonometry.
-Co-requisite: PHY 102L.
+Prerequisite: PHY 101, MATH 216 or concurrent enrollment in MATH 216.